-Reflecting on this difficult stage of letting go, l sought advice from Kyle Dine, the youth program coordinator for Food Allergy Canada.
-He recently consulted members of his youth advisory panel and offers the following valuable tips to allergic teens – so they can safely earn a paycheck.
+Reflecting on this difficult stage of letting go, l sought advice from Kyle Dine, the youth program leader for Food Allergy Canada.
+He consulted members of his youth advisory panel and offers the following valuable tips to allergic teens – so they can safely earn a paycheck.

 Work for peanuts, not with peanuts

 Intrinsically, there are some workplaces that might not be appropriate for a teen with food allergies.
 For example, there is increased risk of wheat exposure working in a traditional bakery or shellfish contact washing dishes at a seafood restaurant.
 But there are many summer jobs to consider that have a low level of food involvement, such as being a retail worker, tour guide, camp counselor, lifeguard or office intern.